-New to version 1910 and later is a feature called Composting Engines.
+New to version 1910 and later is a feature called Compositing Engines.
 Compositing Engines offload most of the packaging and publishing tasks that can also be performed by the App Layering Appliance.
 By offloading these tasks the packaging and publishing processes scale much better and due to the advantages of the technologies used, performance of the process is also significantly enhanced.

 A Compositing Engine is built by a Hypervisor connector as a Windows PE virtual machine that carries out a set of publishing tasks, then reboots itself into a packaging machine or published image.
 The Compositing Engine is used to create cached layer disks, create packaging machines and publish images.
-At the time of writing of this reference architecture, there are Composting Engines for HyperV and vSphere introduced in versions 1910 and 1911, respectively.
+At the time of writing of this reference architecture, there are Compositing Engines for HyperV and vSphere introduced in versions 1910 and 1911, respectively.

-Composting Engines have the following characteristics:
+Compositing Engines have the following characteristics: